ashafer01/python-dataschema/README.md

 schema.check_value(5+6j)  # complex(5, 6) -- a valid enumerated value
 schema.check_value(None) # 17 -- default
 schema.check_value('')  # 17 -- by default, all falsey non-numeric non-bool values trigger default regardless of type
-                        #   Note: testing for whether or not the default should be used can be customized on any Spec
+                        #   Note: the test for whether or not to use the default can be customized

 # All of the following are invalid and an InvalidValueError would be raised upon making the call
 schema.check_value(4.2)  # float not a valid type